 Any explicit struggle for democracy and a shift in power structures could be the death knell of CCP’s monopoly on political supremacy.
 Several instances of turmoil and bloody power struggles from the past two hundred years remain fresh in the minds of those in China’s power centre – two Opium wars fought against the British imperialists, the vicious Taiping revolution, the fall of the Empire and foundation of the Chinese republic, years of humiliating Japanese colonialism, the Long March and Civil War with the Nationalists, the Hundred Flower movement, the Great Leap Forward, the chaotic Cultural Revolution and, most recently, the Tiananmen Square Protest.

-While the Western media can be prone to simplify China in the news – focusing on its economic growth, its mega cities, its industrial megaliths, its vast populations and it aspirations for greater territorial control – Chinese leaders are more aware of the volatility of its domestic political reality.
+While the Western media is prone to simplify China in the news – focusing on its economic growth, its industrial megaliths, its vast populations and it aspirations for greater territorial control – Chinese leaders are more aware of the volatility of its domestic political reality.
 The Chinese Communist Party looks inward with constant vigilance.
-They are fully aware that their mandate, in place since 1978 reforms under Deng Xiaoping to rule the country, derives mainly from economic performance, no longer communist ideological legitimacy as promulgated by Chairman Mao.
+They are fully aware that their mandate (in place since 1978 reforms under Deng Xiaoping to rule the country) derives mainly from economic performance, no longer communist ideological legitimacy as promulgated by Chairman Mao.